ajaydanam/AzureDataPipeline-PowerBI-Dashboard/README.md

 This is a full-scale Power BI project built from raw `.csv` files of the [Olist E-Commerce dataset](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
 The goal is to simulate a real-world data pipeline, perform transformations, build KPIs, and generate dashboards using best BI practices.

-This is a full-scale Power BI project built from raw `.csv` files of the [Olist E-Commerce dataset](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
-The goal is to simulate a real-world data pipeline, perform transformations, build KPIs and generate dashboards using best BI practices.

 ------

 ##  🔗  Project Overview